Kikuyu People: Secrets of an ancient migration from Egypt to Mount Kenya

 (3) Ndemi – This generation is associated with writing (Ndemwa – letters and numbers) from the verb tema – to cut.
 Some writers have associated them with clearing fields for cultivation but that cannot be true when other evidence that is shown below is taken into consideration.
 Letters in Egypt were cut or incised in stone.
 When Thothmes III eventually took over from Hatshepsut, he put everybody to a lot of work on his monuments.
 It is reported that almost all the great temples existing in Upper Egypt at the time were enlarged while he ordered the building of new ones.
 This required artisans to work the stones and to assist the scribes in writing the hieroglyphics.
 Even if one did not actually write on stone, the event would be so important that everyone would want to be associated with the ‘cutting and incising’.
 Thothmes III extended the borders of Egypt to include the lands that we know as Ethiopia, Sudan, Arabia, Armenia and Kurdistan.
 Thothmes III was succeeded by his son Amenhotep II.
 It is likely that a Hebsed was celebrated after Amenhotep II had taken over from his father.
 His mother was the famous Mutemwiya – the great Olive.
 An Olive tree is called mutamaiyu in Kikuyu.
 It was the sacred tree for Kikuyu women.
 The Ndemi generation gave birth to Iregi- the rebels.

 (4) Iregi – This means ‘rebels’ in Kikuyu.
 This generation is associated with the rebellion against Amun by Amenhotep iv (Maina) who changed his name to Akhenaten (Tene) when he took over in.1350.
 The Hebsed was likely to have been celebrated when Akhenaten was co- regent with his father, Amenhotep III.
 The rebellion was against the worship of the state religion which had a stranglehold on the population.
 Note that a State House is called ‘Thingira wa Iregi’ – house of the rebels in the Kikuyu language.
 This title for the ruler’s house was initiated by Akhenaten, who was the Gikũyũ of Kikuyu migration from Egypt.
-The priests of Amun were rich and influential, a situation he endeavoured to change by decreeing that none should be worshipped but the sun God Aten whose rays were always shown holding the Ankh – symbol of life.
+The priests of Amun were rich and influential, a situation he endeavored to change by decreeing that none should be worshiped but the sun God Aten whose rays were always shown holding the Ankh – symbol of life.
 It implies that the generation sided with his actions.
 Akhenaten went to great lengths to erase inscription with Amun on monuments, acts that no doubt infuriated the nobles and priests.
 The Iregi gave birth to the Maina who were so named in memory of Akhenaten whose religious belief they had now adopted.
 Maina is from Amun in Amenhotep – Akhenaten’s name before the change.

 The Ankh – This word is the root of the Kikuyu word ũgima and the Luo word mangima, both meaning health.
 As will be apparent here, it is also the root of the name Mwangi and the Egyptian name Tutankhmen.